 Be confident that one drop of Jesus’ blood has the power to cleanse the sin of the whole world.
 There is no sin too great that he won’t forgive.
 His blood qualifies even the worst of us.
 It’s the same with healing.

 Maybe you think you’re a failure, so you compensate by ‘doing more’ and ‘being better’.
 This is a driven-ness and a lack of authenticity that keeps that fight-flight state in overdrive making healing impossible.

 Perhaps you’ve had a dishonest past or have made too many mistakes so why would God heal you now?

-The leper knew his weakness; his emptiness, but didn’t allow this to stop him in coming to Jesus.
+The leper knew his weakness; but didn’t allow this to stop him in coming to Jesus.
 Jesus was a complete overpayment.

 Feeling unworthy of God’s love devalues what Jesus has accomplished for us.
 We are free to draw near to His throne of grace with freedom and confidence.

 “When we feel shame, our bodies goes into toxic stress.
 That’s why we get that stressful feeling that we’re so familiar with.
 Your heart will beat faster, the cortisol and adrenaline will be there…..Shame creates neurochemical chaos in your brain.
 It’s very disruptive to the internal networks of your brain” Caroline Leaf

 If you’re wanting God to heal your body, don’t listen to the voice of the accuser telling you you’re not good enough.
 This is shame.
 See HOW A RELGIOUS SPIRIT WILL HINDER YOUR HEALING.

 Instead, see Jesus right now extending his arm of love and forgiveness.